legalthings/waves-triggered-transaction/README.md

 ## Set Environment Variables

-create .evn file in project folder and add this line
+create .env file in project folder and add this line

 ```
 export SEED="a seed which was backed up some time ago"